Give Page Feedback | API

 Learn More About Loading Blueprints & Repositories

 You can choose to enable or disable whether Active Grid Groupings update the World.
 When disabled, the Grouping will clear any Cells it has registered as a user for the World and will not register itself as a user of new Cells.
-You can enable/disable this setting (Update World) before entering Play mode, or while the game is running using scripting.
+In most cases, this will effectively disable that content and cause it to be unloaded from the scene, which is primarily useful for testing purposes.

 Note, the Grouping still updates the Cells internally and is able to still trigger Cell Player Is In Changed and Grid Moved events.